wp-plugins/magic-post-thumbnail/readme.txt

 Tested up to:      3.3.2
 Version:           1.0

+Automatically add a thumbnail for your posts.
+Retrieve first image from Google Images based on post title and add it as your featured thumbnail when you publish/update it.

 == Description ==
 Automatically add a thumbnail for your posts.
 Retrieve first image from Google Images based on post title and add it as your featured thumbnail when you publish/update it.